abiratsis/top-airports-pipeline/README.md

 ### How

 The application provides both batch and stream processing via Apache Spark.
-The two features are provided through two basic classes, TopAirportsBatchWriter for batch and TopAirportsStreamWriter for stream processing.
+These two methods are implemented through two basic classes, TopAirportsBatchWriter for batch and TopAirportsStreamWriter for stream processing.
 Both classes implement TopAirportsWriter trait.